-For essential repairs during the winter months
+For essential concrete repairs during the winter months and cold environments

 Concrex® Sub Zero is ideal for thin section and feather edge repairs which have to be undertaken in freezing conditions.
 The latest version incorporates polyaspartic technology and will cure as low as -20°C. It has excellent strength and chemical resistance and can be applied into cold areas where ordinary repair mortars would fail.
 It is ideal for repairs to any unheated area, internal or external and is suitable for application to concrete, metal and sand & cement.

-|Coverage||1.2m² at 5mm per 10kg unit.|
+|Coverage||1.2m² at 5mm thick per 10kg|

-|Pot time (hours)||30 minutes to one hour, depending upon temperature.
-If Concrex Sub Zero is used past its working life, trowelling will become difficult and adhesion reduced.|
+|Pot life||30 minutes to 1 hour, depending upon temperature.
+If Concrex Sub Zero is used past its working life, trowelling will become difficult and adhesion reduced|

 Surfaces should be clean, dry and free from any surface contamination.
 Wire brushing and sweeping is generally sufficient.
 Watco Bio D can be used to remove grease and oil.